 - b.
 Use Windows Server Manager Control to stop and delete services. - c.
-For each of the databases and database homes collected in step 4.a, run the following command:
+For each of the databases and database homes collected in the first part of this step, run the following command:

 '''

-C:\> ORACLE_HOME/bin/srvctl start database -db database_unique_name
+C:\> ORACLE HOME\bin\srvctl start database -db database unique name

 '''